A strong voice for NI Veterans

 Response to Legacy Petition 23 May 2025 It is encouraging to see the incredible public response to the petition.
 To have reached 100,000 signatures in under two weeks clearly demonstrates the strength of feeling across our communities on this deeply important issue.
 A petition of this scale is a powerful exercise in democracy, it reflects […]

-Read More… Statement from Northern Ireland Veterans Commissioner – David Johnstone
+Read More… from Statement from Northern Ireland Veterans Commissioner – David Johnstone

 Honouring a Century of Service: Captain John Gough Celebrates 100 Remarkable Years